Luciano Radi: Political career

 He served as Secretary of the Council of Ministers from 1980 to 1981 in the Forlani Cabinet and as Minister for Parliamentary Relations from 1981 to 1982 in the first and second Spadolini cabinet.

-He was also editor of the newspaper of the Christian Democracy "Il Popolo" from 1980 to 1981 ad Chairman of the RAI Supervisory Commission from 1992 to 1994.
+He was also editor of the newspaper of the Christian Democracy "Il Popolo" from 1980 to 1981 and Chairman of the RAI Supervisory Commission from 1992 to 1994.